General Management Worldwide

 She made her operatic debut in 2005 in the title role in Saloma by Slovenian composer Slavko Osterc.
 Recent seasons have included Ms. Arlič Gololičič’s performances as Violetta in La traviata, Micaëla in Carmen, Mimi in La bohème, Adele in Der Fledermaus and Lauretta in Gianni Schicchi.
 In 2015/2016 season she was engaged at the Grand Théâtre de Genève as Pamina in Die Zauberflöte and made her debut as Gilda in G. Verdi’s Rigoletto at the National Theatre Opera and Ballet Ljubljana where she is a soloist since 2013/2014 season.

-In the 2017/2018 season she debuted at the Reisopera in the Netherlands with the part of Violetta in G. Verdi’s La traviata.
-She will also perform for the first time the part of Donna Anna in W. A. Mozart’s Don Giovanni at the National Theatre Opera and Ballet Ljubljana.
-On the New Year’s Eve she will perform in concert alongside Andrzej Dobber with the Polish National Radio Symphony Orchestra at NOSPR in Katowice.
+In the 2017/2018 season she debuted at the Reisopera in the Netherlands with the part of Violetta in La traviata.
+She has also performed for the first time the part of Donna Anna in Don Giovanni at the National Theatre Opera and Ballet Ljubljana.
+On the New Year’s Eve she performed in concert alongside Andrzej Dobber with the Polish National Radio Symphony Orchestra at NOSPR in Katowice.
 In the 2018/2019 season she debuted in the title part in Lucia di Lammermoor at the National Theatre Opera and Ballet Ljubljana.

 Equally committed to concert repertoire, Urška Arlič Gololičič has performed works ranging from Baroque music to avant-garde vocal compositions by Heinrich Schenker, Michele Josia, Peter Kopač or Pavel Šivic.
 Her repertoire includes more than 200 songs, among them cycles such as B. Britten’s Illuminations, H. Wolf’s Mignon Lieder, A. Berg’s 7 frühe Lieder, C. Debussy’s Ariettes oubliettes.